Last updated: June 5, 2020

 Working with Clients – Midwifery Students

-While novel coronavirus is not blood borne, it is highly contagious via respiratory droplets, so precautions are strongly recommended when providing care.
+While novel coronavirus is not blood borne, it is highly contagious via respiratory droplets, so precautions are necessary when providing care.

 Current recommendations are NOT to provide care to anyone experiencing respiratory symptoms, even mild ones.
 If a client is having symptoms of COVID-19, they should contact their primary care provider so that the provider can assess whether in-person treatment is necessary and a referral to the hospital is warranted.